temedeus/universe-exploration/README.md

 * com.universe.exploration.desktop.DesktopLauncher

 ## Android
 Setup run configuration with *Android* module.
-You can also setup an emulator using Android tools: https://developer.android.com/studio/run/emulator
+You can also setup an emulator using Android com.universe.exploration.tools: https://developer.android.com/studio/run/emulator

 Recommended way of running is hooking up a real device to the computer and running UE on that one